2021 NFL Playoff Picture: Broncos and Chiefs vie for top spot in AFC West

 The lack of consistency under center has impacted the Broncos’ performance.
 The last time the Broncos finished a season with a winning record was back in 2016.
 In 2017, the Broncos finished at 5-11 and then 6-10 in 2018 before posting a 7-9 mark in 2019 and 5-11 record last season.
 At the start of this season, the Broncos had the worst Total QBR (45.2) in the NFL since 2015, according to ESPN Stats & Information.

-Lock, however, suffered a strained rotator cuff in the first month of the season, paving the way for Jeff Driskel.
-Brett Rypien was elevated from the practice squad to be a backup and the quarterback carousel continued to spin.
+Lock, however, led the league interceptions in the 2020 season with 15, forcing Elway to resume his search as the quarterback carousel continued to spin.

-This past offseason, the Carolina Panthers traded Teddy Bridgewater to the Broncos for a sixth-round pick in the 2021 NFL Draft.
+This past offseason, the Broncos traded a sixth-round pick in the 2021 NFL Draft to the Carolina Panthers for journeyman QB Teddy Bridgewater.
 This season, Bridgewater has thrown for 2,518 passing yards, 15 touchdowns and five interceptions while posting a QBR of 50.1.
-Last week against the Chargers though, Bridgewater suffered a shin injury in the first quarter and had to leave the game.
+Last week against the Chargers, Bridgewater suffered a shin injury in the first quarter and had to leave the game.
 Lock finished out the first half before Bridgewater returned in the second half to lead the Broncos to a commanding 28-13 win.

 The Broncos have lost their last 11 contests to the Chiefs dating back to 2015.
-It remains unclear if Bridgewater will be able to play on Sunday night or if the Broncos will have to start yet another QB under center.
+Bridgewater will try to help end that drought on Sunday night.

 The Turnaround of the Chiefs’ Defense: